-A lease is defined in section 3 of the Act to mean "a lease of land in Victoria or an agreement for a lease of land in Victoria".
+A lease is defined in s3 of the Duties Act 2000 to mean "a lease of land in Victoria or an agreement for a lease of land in Victoria".

 The concept of a lease includes a sub-lease which is effectively a lease of a leasehold interest.
 The concept of a lease also includes a concurrent lease (reversionary lease) which is a lease of the lessor’s reversionary interest in the land.